jaldi-dev/.github/profile/README.md

 # Good day fellow earthlings!

-JALDI's mission is to deliver fast Algorithmic Differentiation in Mojo.
+SciMo's mission is to deliver a Scientific Computing framework with full AutoDiff support in the Mojo 🔥 prgramming language.
 Inspired by the best of PyTorch, JAX & NumPy.

-Join us in making advanced computing more accessible!
+Contributions are heartly welcome!